longevityframework/longevity/manual/index.md

 layout: page
 ---

-Thanks for taking a look at longevity!
+Welcome to longevity!
 This user manual will show you all you need to know in order to use it.
 We recommend you read through the manual once, and then come back to it as a reference.
 If you are new to Domain Driven Design, or feel that you might need a refresher, please don't overlook the chapters on [the basics of DDD](./ddd-basics/).

 ## Table of Contents